-49. There are several inherent risks in the debt portfolio.
-The CGoB has in recent years, noted the priority need to employ various measures to mitigate these risks and to minimize the impact of various exogenous shocks on the portfolio.
+46. There are several inherent risks in any debt portfolio.
+The CGoB will employ various measures to mitigate these risks and to minimize the impact of various exogenous shocks on the debt portfolio.
 The CGoB will identify and mitigate risks to the implementation of the debt management strategy.
 Prudent debt management practices will be pursued over the medium-term with a view of satisfying the mandate as outlined in the CMTDS.